Benjamin Owen was born in 1787 in New Jersey, believed to have been the son of John and (?) (Pool) Owen.

-Benjamin's grandparents are known to have "emigrated from Wales in the early part of the eighteenth century, and located in New Jersey, where he married, and reared a family of children" said the 1893 Commemorative Biographical Record of Washington County, Pennsylvania.
+Benjamin's grandfather is known to have "emigrated from Wales in the early part of the eighteenth century, and located in New Jersey, where he married, and reared a family of children" said the 1893 Commemorative Biographical Record of Washington County, Pennsylvania.

 Benjamin's wife, Mary "Rebecca" Day, also was born in about 1787 in New Jersey.

 As young adults, the Owenses migrated to the wilds of southwestern Pennsylvania, making their home in Morris Township, Washington County.

 Their seven known offspring were Mary B. Owen, Aaron Owen, Benjamin Owen Jr., Elias Owens, Elizabeth "Betsy" Johnston, Emily Jennings, Levina Young and Rebecca Johnston.

 Census records show Benjamin Owen living in Morris Township in 1810, with two children in the household.
 That year, one of his neighbors was Daniel Johnston.
 As their daughter Elizabeth Owen was not born until 1816, back in New Jersey, this suggests that Benjamin and Mary Rebecca traveled to and from frequently in settling in the wilderness of their new home.